Master of Arts

 How long will it take to complete my degree?

 Students begin their graduate studies at Pillar Seminary by taking one class for the first semester.
 Students increase to two classes during the second semester and beyond at their discretion.
-Contact our admissions team to discuss your goals and determine the right pace for you at 501-940-8000.
+Pillar Seminary’s degrees are designed to be completed by those in full-time ministry.
+Students can take anywhere from four to six years to complete the MDiv degree.

 Can I audit a class?